Applying for Spouse Visa to the UK.

 Marriage in the United Kingdom

-In order to qualify for a wife visa in the UK, you and your partner will need to be in a legally recognised marriage in the UK.
+To qualify for a wife visa in the UK or married visa, you and your partner will need to be in a legally recognised marriage in the UK.
 In the United Kingdom you are required to give your intention to marry and complete the notice period required.
 Your marriage must have taken place at an authorised place of marriage and your marriage must have been conducted by a person authorised to register marriages.
 A marriage in the UK must be evidenced using a marriage certificate.

 Marriage outside the United Kingdom

-An overseas marriage will be recognised in the UK if the marriage is formally recognised in the country in which it took place and the marriage correctly followed and satisfied the legal requirements of the country in which it took place.
-There is nothing in the laws of either person’s country of domicile at the time of the marriage to prevent the marriage from being recognised; and any previous marriages of the couple had broken down permanently.
-A marriage outside the UK must be evidenced by a reasonable equivalent to a UK marriage certificate valid under the law in force within the relevant country to meet the spouse visa UK requirement.
+An overseas marriage will be recognised in the UK if it is formally recognised in the country where it took place and correctly followed the legal requirements of that country.
+Additionally, there must be no legal impediments to the marriage under the laws of either person’s country of domicile at the time of the marriage, and any previous marriages must have permanently broken down.
+To meet the spouce visa uk requirement, a marriage outside the UK must be evidenced by a reasonable equivalent to a UK marriage certificate, valid under the law in force within the relevant country.

 Genuine and Subsisting Relationship:

-To meet spouse visa UK requirement you need to provide the Home Office with evidence that your relationship is genuine and sustaining.
-UKVI make their decisions on whether a relationship is genuine and subsisting on a case-by-case basis, taking into account all evidence you provide and using balance of probability around your individual circumstances to make their decision.
+To meet the mariage visa uk requirement, you need to provide the Home Office with evidence that your relationship is genuine and subsisting.
+UK Visas and Immigration (UKVI) makes decisions on a case-by-case basis, considering all the evidence you provide and using the balance of probabilities based on your individual circumstances.

 Factors UKVI may consider:

-Should UKVI have any concerns about the genuineness of your relationship they will more likely scrutinise your UK Spouse Visa and possibly look for grounds to justify an refusal.
+Should UKVI have any concerns about the genuineness of your relationship, they will likely scrutinise your spouse visa to UK application more closely and may look for grounds to refuse it.
+Understanding potential grounds for spouse visa refusal UK and how to appeal is important.

 Intention to live permanently in the UK

-To qualify for a family visa, fiance visa, spouse visa, partner visa & civil partner visa, UK Visas & Immigration want you to clearly satisfy them that you and your spouse intend to live together permanently in the UK immediately following the successful issue of your spouse visa or as soon as your circumstances allow.
+Spouse visa UK applicants can qualify under various routes, including family visa, fiancé visa, partner visas UK, and civil partner visa.
+UK Visas & Immigration wants clear evidence that you and your spouse intend to live together permanently in the UK immediately after the successful issue of your visa UK spouse or as soon as your circumstances allow.

 Previous Relationships are Permanently dissolved

-UKVI will want proof neither you or your partner are married to another person at the date of your application for entry clearance as a UK married partner.
-If either of you have been previously married then you will need to provide evidence that any marriage outside your current relationship has ended.
-Divorce certificates are the easiest way of demonstrating the end of a marriage but other documentation can also be used.
-A divorce in the UK is demonstrated through a decree absolute from a civil court.
-Overseas divorces must be evidenced using an equivalent to a decree absolute that's lawfully valid within the relevant country.
+UKVI will require proof that neither you nor your partner is married to another person at the date of your application for entry clearance as a UK married partner.
+If either of you has been previously married, you will need to provide evidence that any prior marriage has ended.
+Divorce certificates are the most straightforward way to demonstrate the end of a marriage, but other documentation can also be used.
+A divorce in the UK is evidenced by a decree absolute from a civil court.
+Overseas divorces must be evidenced using an equivalent document that is lawfully valid in the relevant country.

 UK Accommodation Requirement

-Whether you apply for a spouse visa from outside or within the UK, you need to provide evidence of adequate accommodation is available to you and your partner on arrival to the UK.
-Which you own or occupy exclusively without the need to access public funds.
+Whether you apply for a visa spouse UK from outside or within the UK, you need to provide evidence that adequate accommodation is available to you and your partner upon arrival in the UK.
+This accommodation must be owned or occupied exclusively by you without the need to access public funds.

 SELT Test English Language requirement

-To meet the English language requirements when English is not your native language you will need to sit an SELT language test to meet the spouse visa UK requirements there are 3 different language levels required for family visas, spouse visa extension(s) and when you apply for indefinite leave to remain before acquiring your British Citizenship.
+To meet the English language requirements when English is not your native language, you will need to sit a Secure English Language Test (SELT) at the required level to meet the requirements for spouse visa UK.
+There are three different language levels required for family visas, spouse visa applications, and when you apply for indefinite leave to remain spouse UK before acquiring British Citizenship:

-2. SELT level A2 Test applies for FLR
+SELT level A2 Test applies for Further Leave to Remain

-3. SELT level B1 Test applies for ILR
+SELT level B1 Test applies for Indefinite Leave to Remain

 For an in-depth look at obtaining an appropriate SELT language certificate check out: